tomaspetricek/backtesting/README.md

 ## IO
 The CSV file reader `io::csv::reader` and writer `io::csv::writer` were created to read candles and save data points for visualization.
-The reader parses lines and uses a deserializer to create the input.
+The reader parses lines and uses a parser to create the input.
 Writer, on the other hand, uses a serializer to produce output.

 ## Python: Matplotlib visualization widget